Is it dangerous to use a slide in range as free standing range?

 Related Discussions

 Comments (10)I'm planning on the GE Cafe gas range that cluelessincolorado has for my upcoming remodel.
 In our former home, we had a Maytag Gemini electric range w/ the double ovens and I really enjoyed having that smaller oven, also.
 Unfortunately, sounds like the GE Cafe's smaller oven does not heat up quickly, unlike the Gemini, due to the former using only a 110 volt circuit.
 It's one of those tradeoffs that I have decided is worthwhile for this time around, though.
 Among other things, the Gemini burner configuration squishes all the burners to one side and puts the controls on top, just to the rt of the burners.
 I am also trying to avoid having the raised back panel, plus I want the 5-burner configuration this time.
-Other than that, though, I enjoyed my smoothtop electric Gemini....See MoreChanging out free-standing range to slide-in?
+Other than that, though, I enjoyed my smoothtop electric Gemini....See MoreJaime McLean

-last monthlast modified: last monthJaime McLean
+last yearlast modified: last yearJaime McLean

-last monthJaime McLean
+last yearJaime McLean

-last monthThe Kitchen Place
+last yearThe Kitchen Place

-last monthlast modified: last monthPatricia Colwell Consulting
+last yearlast modified: last yearPatricia Colwell Consulting

-last month
+last year

 Related Stories